StrikingLoo/strikingloo.github.io/_posts/2022-09-06-ant-colony-optimization-tsp.md

 First, let's start with some motivation: why would you want to learn about Ant Colony Optimization?

-## The Travelling Salesman Problem
+## The Traveling Salesman Problem

-One especially important use-case for Ant Colony Optimization (ACO from now on) algorithms is solving the Travelling Salesman Problem (TSP).
+One especially important use-case for Ant Colony Optimization (ACO from now on) algorithms is solving the Traveling Salesman Problem (TSP).

 This problem is defined as follows: _Given a complete graph G with weighted edges, find the minimum weight Hamiltonian cycle.
 That is, a cycle that passes through each node exactly once and minimizes the total weight sum._